vcsjones/vcsjones.dev/_posts/2017-08-11-subject-interface-packages-part-2.md

-If you are having trouble at this step, it's worth pointing out that you can call `CryptVerifyMessageSignature` yourself at this point to verify that you're extracting the signature from the file.
+If you are having trouble at this step, it's worth pointing out that you can call `CryptVerifyMessageSignature` yourself at this point to verify that you're extracting the signature from the file correctly.
 You should also be able to run this through an ASN.1 decoder and see properly decoded output.

-It should also be byte-for-byte identical to the "put" operation in part 1, so you can compare a these two steps.
+It should also be byte-for-byte identical to the "put" operation in part 1, so you can compare at these two steps.

 # Verify Indirect Data